projectdiscovery/mapcidr/README.md

 # Running mapCIDR

-In order to get list of IPs for a give CIDR, use the following command.
+To get a list of IPs for a given CIDR, use the following command:

 ### CIDR expansion